 Repeat again for the red layer.

-Place the springform pan in a roasting pan and fill it up halfway with water and place in the oven to bake.
+Place the springform pan in a roasting pan and fill it up halfway with water and place in the oven.
 Bake for 1 hour and 40 minutes.
 Shut the heat off and open the oven door just a bit and leave in for an additional 30 minutes.

 After the 30 minutes of rest, remove the cheesecake from the oven and let sit for 2 hours.
 Place in the fridge for 2 hours or overnight to fully set.

-Garnish with whipped cream and sprinkles if desired.
+Garnish the top layer with whipped cream and sprinkles if desired.

 - Don’t Overmix: Use an electric mixer or stand mixer with the paddle attachment on low speed to keep the batter dense and creamy.